Lilla-Kavecsanszki/friends-quiz/README.md

 - Gitpod was used to create and edit all original code
 - Google Chrome Developer Tools was used for debugging and testing with Lighthouse
 - [Google Fonts](https://fonts.google.com/) was used to import both fonts for use on the site
+- [Favicon Generator](https://favicon.io/favicon-generator/) was used to create personalised favicon for the site

 [Back to top](https://github.com/Lilla-Kavecsanszki/friends-quiz#contents)

 # Features

+The Friends Quiz website includes 2 pages; Home and the instruction page; 'How to play?'.
+All the pages are accessible through the hamburger menu shown at the top of the screen at all times.
+At the end of each game there is an extra 'Home' button to return to the Home page and so the user can choose a character again if they wish to start a new game.

 #### Home